AlibabaCloudDocs/waf/intl.en-US/User Guide/Real-time log query and analysis/Real-time log analysis.md

 ## Benefits {#section_mds_fpd_2gb .section}

+-   Compliance: Stores the website's access logs for more than six months to help the website meet the compliance requirements.
 -   Simple configuration: You can easily configure the service to collect access logs and attack logs on your site.
 -   Real-time analysis: Integrated with Log Service, the service supports real-time log analysis and offers a ready-to-use report center.
 You can easily gain information about the details of attacks, and visits to your site.
 -   Real-time alarms: Near real-time monitoring and custom alarms based on specific metrics are available to ensure a timely response to critical service failures.